 Final Thoughts About Marijuana and PTSD

 Of course, the damage caused by PTSD cannot be completely erased or fixed by any form of medication.
 However, for an increasing number of people, marijuana causes respite when nothing else does.
-While the industry will doubtless be under scrutiny and face competition from pharmaceutical companies, we hope the results of the forthcoming research definitively show a positive outcome when people living with PTSD use marijuana.
+While the industry will doubtless be under scrutiny and face competition from pharmaceutical companies, we hope the results of the forthcoming research will once and for all show a positive outcome among the thousands of people living with PTSD that use marijuana.